Patricia Frazier

 Patricia A. Frazier is an American psychology professor who researches the application of social psychological theory and research to problems of concern to counseling psychologists.
 In particular, coping with stressful or traumatic life events, and developing innovative interventions.
 She heads the Stress and Trauma Lab at the University of Minnesota.
+Her recent research is focused on the effects of stress and trauma, as well as daily-diary methods for understanding coping strategies.

 Educational Background

 Ph.D.: University of Minnesota, 1988.